 More research needs to be conducted to establish what is needed to make nursing a career of choice for students.
-Nevidjon and Erickson (2001) considered that nursing as a career should be promoted at primary school because children have generally decided what they consider as desirable and non-desirable careers by the time they reach fifth grade.
-Awareness of the advantages and opportunities of nursing needs to be shared with students at primary schools levels.
+Nevidjon and Erickson (2001) suggest that nursing as a career should be promoted in primary schools, because children have generally decided on what they consider as desirable and non-desirable careers by the time they reach the fifth grade.
+Awareness of the advantages and opportunities of nursing needs to be shared with students at primary-school levels.
 Early exposure to the facts about a career in nursing will persuade more young people to choose it as their career (Janiszewski Goodin, 2003).
-Marketing strategies and programs that promote nursing as an attractive career to both males and females need to be employed (Drury et al., 2009).
-Recruitment campaigns need to include information to re-educate the public about nursing and the advantages of a nursing career (Morris-Thompson et al., 2011).
-Also, any new efforts to change the community's image of nursing will need to be evaluated for effectiveness.
-The media is a great instrument of communication.
-It has the ability to shape the public's perception; however, the task is to promote positive and current images of nursing to those who create the media (DEST, 2002).
-This will only eventuate if nurses, themselves, champion their profession and take every opportunity to live and speak the image to both media and community.
+Marketing strategies and programs that promote nursing as an attractive career to both males and females also need to be employed (Drury et al., 2009), and recruitment campaigns need to include information to re-educate the public about nursing and the advantages of a nursing career (Morris-Thompson et al., 2011).
+In addition, any new efforts to change the community's image of nursing will need to be evaluated for effectiveness.
+The media is a great instrument of communication, since it has the ability to shape the public's perception; however, there is a need to promote positive and current images of nursing to those who create the media (DEST, 2002).
+This will only be successful if nurses themselves champion their profession, and take every opportunity to live and convey the image to both the media and communities.

-3.3.3 Recruit nurse faculty
+3.3.3 Recruitment of nurse faculties